DataScienceInPractice/Site/paper/paper.md

 * Concepts and concerns for using and interpreting data, including data ethics, privacy, and security.
 * Introductory statistical concepts, including distributions, statistical tests, and testing statistical properties and assumptions in real datasets.
 * Simple data analyses, such as linear models, clustering, dimensionality reduction and classification.
-* Writing about results, with a focus on clear explanations.
+* Presenting data and analysis, through data visualization, and writing about results, with a focus on clear explanations.

 These topics are further explored in available assignments, which cover:

 * Wrangling, cleaning, and combining multiple messy and heterogeneous datasets.
 * Collecting web data, applying data protection policies, anonymizing data, and adversarial attacks for deanonymizing data.
 * Data analyses, including statistical analyses, applying linear models, and creating visualizations.

-The materials are developed in the Python (>= 3.6) programming language, using a standard collection of packages in the scientific Python environment, such as can be installed using the Anaconda distribution.
-All materials are built as Jupyter notebooks, with the assignments being built with the nbgrader extension.
-All the materials are hosted online, using the Jupyter Book tool, from which all the source notebooks can be downloaded to be run locally.
+The materials are developed in the Python (>= 3.6) programming language, using a standard collection of packages in the scientific Python environment, which can be installed using the Anaconda distribution.
+All materials are built as Jupyter notebooks, with the assignments being built with the nbgrader extension [@jupyter_nbgrader_2019].
+All the materials are hosted online, using the Jupyter Book tool [@chris_holdgraf_2019_2799972], from which all the source notebooks can be downloaded to be run locally.

 # Statement of Need

 The field of data science has been rapidly expanding, creating a need for accessible and scalable materials.
-There is high interest from students for instruction in data science, and a need in both academia and industry for trained and skilled practitioners.
+There is high interest for instruction in data science, and a need in both academia and industry for trained and skilled practitioners.
 Developing such skills requires hands-on experience and expertise.
-To address this need, the materials here are focused on materials that practical and available in code, and guided assignments that allow students to practice applying the topics and ideas under study.
+To address this need, the materials here are focused on practical code-based tutorials, and guided assignments that allow users to practice applying the topics and ideas under study.

 There are many available resources for topics related to data science, including dedicated tutorials for data science tools and software packages.
 What can still be difficult, for the novice, is learning how to find and navigate through these materials.
-A key goal of this course and these materials is to offer a curated introduction to the many topics and tools, and some initial guided work to make sure students can start to engage with the many aspects of data science.
+A key goal of this course and these materials is to offer a curated introduction to the many topics and tools, and some initial guided work to make sure users can start to engage with the many aspects of data science.
 Throughout the course materials, there are many links to other resources.
-The goal is that the motivated student can use these materials as a starting place, and a launching off point for the many other more specific resources and tutorials available.
+The goal is that the motivated user can use these materials as a starting place, and a launching off point for the many other more specific resources and tutorials available.

-Data science is an interdisciplinary field, requiring expertise from across a range of relevant fields - including technical aspects such as software, computation, statistics, mathematics and machine learning, as well as topics such as research design, data context, and ethics & impacts.
+Data science is an interdisciplinary field, requiring expertise from across a range of relevant fields - including technical aspects such as software, computation, statistics, mathematics and machine learning, as well as topics such as research design, contextual understanding of data, ethics, and an understanding of the potential impacts.
 These materials aim to encompass these multiple elements of data science, focusing not only on the technical aspects of doing data science, but also acknowledging and emphasizing the social impacts and responsibilities of practicing data scientists.
 These materials are part of an emerging field of integrated data science, as compared to some more traditional courses and materials that focus on, for example, more detailed machine learning or computation.

 # Instructional Design

-This set of materials is the core of a university course, Data Science in Practice, taught at UC San Diego.
-These materials were originally created for this course, first taught in the Spring of 2017, which has about 400 studens per iteration.
+This set of materials were originally created as core materials for a university course, Data Science in Practice, taught at UC San Diego.
+This course was first taught in the Spring of 2017 and has about 400 students per iteration.
 The scale of this course originally prompted the development of standalone materials and assignments, that we are now making more generally available.

 The full course is supplemented by lectures and lab sections, and is designed as a project-based course.
 Students work through the materials and assignments presented here, with the goal of building towards doing realistic data science projects.
 In these projects, students must find openly available datasets, develop a proposal, and then execute analyses to come to an answer.
 Students must then contextualize the results as a computational notebook that lists their questions and hypotheses, background, ethical considerations, data sources and reliability, results, and conclusion, intermixed with the code and visualizations used to perform the analyses.

+In order to encourage users of the public website to also continue to pursue independent data science projects, using openly available datasets and tools, the website also includes a description of the project outline, including instructions used in the class for how to complete data-driven projects, and listings of available data repositories.

 # Conclusion